 Vinyas Harish, a PhD student in Clinical Epidemiology and Health Care Research and a medical student at U of T’s Temerty Faculty of Medicine, was delighted to learn that he was chosen for the award.
 His research examines how health systems can use digital data and computational methods to respond better to health emergencies, with a focus on COVID-19.
 “The pandemic has demonstrated how much work needs to be done in order to operationalize the notion of ‘resilient health systems.’
 The CIHR committee’s belief that my research can play a small role in figuring out how to do so is very humbling,” says Harish.

-Nicolas Iragorri, a PhD student in Health Services Research, was on a grocery run when he found out he had won the scholarship.
+Nicolas Iragorri, a PhD student in Health Systems Research, was on a grocery run when he found out he had won the scholarship.
 “I felt immense joy and relief after reading that beautiful word: Approved,” says Iragorri.
 His thesis examines the burden of antimicrobial-resistant Neisseria Gonorrhea in Canada.
 His research will predict the health and cost outcomes associated with mitigation strategies using an equity lens

 Dr. June Lam, a PhD candidate in Clinical Epidemiology and Health Care Research and a psychiatrist at the Centre for Addiction and Mental Health, says he is grateful for the support from CIHR.
 His research aims to identify ways to improve mental health care with and for transgender people.
 His thesis uses health administrative data to understand transgender people’s use of mental health hospitalization and emergency room visits, and their post-discharge access to care.
 He says doing research—especially during a pandemic—can be challenging, but the award encourages him to press on.
 “It means a lot to me and I’m so grateful for this much-needed boost in my research-related spirits,” says Lam.